hreinstein/Robo_Advisor/README.md

 # "Robo Advisor" Project

-A solution for the ["Robo Advisor" project] https://github.com/prof-rossetti/intro-to-python/tree/master/projects/robo-advisor
+Please view the ["Robo Advisor" project](https://github.com/prof-rossetti/intro-to-python/tree/master/projects/robo-advisor) for a project description and solution.

 Issues requests to the [...]
 LINK ... in order to provide automated stock trading recommendations.